aiven/devportal/docs/platform/howto/saml-auth-with-okta.rst

 Creating the SP-Initiated Authentication Application
 ----------------------------------------------------

 Login to the "Admin" portal and navigate to the "Applications" tab.
 Click on the "Add Application" button, then "Create New App".
-You should see the following form:

 Select "SAML 2.0" for the "Sign on method", then click "Next".